-Employment Application – The hiring process should be streamlined with a structured recruitment, application, screening and communication process for job applicants.
+Employment Application – The hiring process should be streamlined with structured recruitment, application, screening, and communication process for job applicants.

 Exit Interview Form – When employees leave employment, it is always good to have a conversation with them and try to learn about their employment experience.

-FMLA Leave Policy – Churches care for its employees and recognizes that occasionally health conditions present that require extended absence from the job.
-Family and Medical leave allows employees time to heal or care for loved ones.
+FMLA Leave Policy – Churches care for their employees and recognize that occasionally health conditions present that require extended absence from the job.
+Family and Medical leave allow employees time to heal or care for loved ones.